-2004 Rate Information for Rural Carrier Benefit Plan
+2005 Rate Information for Rural Carrier Benefit Plan

-Non-Postal rates apply to most non-Postal enrollees.
+Non-Postal rates apply to most non-Postal employees.
 If you are in a special enrollment category, refer to the FEHB Guide for that category or contact the agency that maintains your health benefits enrollment.

 Postal rates apply to career Postal Service employees.
 Most employees should refer to the FEHB Guide for United States Postal Service Employees, RI 70-2.
-Different postal rates apply and special FEHB guides are published for Postal Service Nurses and Tool & Die employees (see RI 70-2B); and for Postal Service Inspectors and Office of Inspector General (OIG) employees (see RI 70-2IN).
+Different postal rates apply and a special FEHB guide is published for Postal Service Inspectors and Office of Inspector General (OIG) employees (see RI 70-2IN).

-Postal rates do not apply to non-career postal employees, postal retirees, or associate members of any postal employee organization.
+Postal rates do not apply to non-career postal employees, postal retirees, or associate members of any postal employee organization who are not career postal employees.
 Refer to the applicable FEHB Guide.

-Non-Posta Postal Premium
+Non-Postal Premium Postal Premium

-Biweekly Monthly Biweekly
+Biw veekly Mo onthly Biwe ekly

+Type

+of Gov't Your Gov't Your USPS Your

-Type of Enrollment Code Gov't Share Your Share Gov't Share Your Share USPS Share Your Share
+Enrollment Code Share Share Share Share Share Share

+High Ontion

-High Option Self Only 381 N/A N/A \$263.03 \$170.17 \$143.32 \$56.62 High Option Self and Family 382 N/A N/A \$600.36 \$281.08 \$327.12 \$79.70
+High Option Self Only 381 N/A N/A \$284.01 \$167.91 \$154.74 \$53.84

+Self Offiy 301 IN/A 1 \ //A φ204.01 ф107.91 \$134.74 ФЭЭ.04

+High Option

+Self & Family 382 N/A N/A \$646.17 \$273.34 \$352.08 \$72.31